playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 ![TODO: Add alt](./after_activity.png)

-This is particularly useful in applications where you need to hide some of the UI; like apps with tabbed content or specific routing.
+This is particularly useful in applications where you need to hide some of the UI, like apps with tabbed content or specific routing.

 ## Optimizing code automatically

 How appropriate that we'd leave arguably the biggest feature in React's development until the end of the article.

 You may know it by now; maybe you don't.
-React is getting a compiler to optimize your code using memoizations and other techniques.
+React is getting a compiler to optimize your code using memoization and other techniques.

 ![TODO: Write alt](./compiler.png)